Making your own spreadable butter at home is easy and delicious! Just two ingredients and you'll have delicious butter that is easy to spread.

 I've been making my own spreadable butter for about a year now.
 I started after trying some that I bought at the grocery store that was absolutely delicious.

 It was simply a combination of butter and olive oil, but that real butter flavor was irreplaceable.
 Margarine just isn't the same.

 Prior to that, I had been using margarine to spread on my toast and sandwiches, and butter for baking and cooking.

 I want to make it very clear that I have no problems whatsoever with the nutritional aspects of margarine.
 It has gotten a bad rap over the last couple of decades, which is unwarranted now that trans fats are not used.

 After all, margarine is lower in saturated fat than butter, and it's spreadability makes it a lot more convenient.

 But compared to butter, I just don't find margarine to be as tasty.
 Enter Spreadable Butter, which just might be the best of both worlds.

-- It can be cheaper than buying store bought spreadable butter
+It can be cheaper than buying it from the store